Guide for postpartum pelvic floor exercises

 What are common mistakes to avoid when doing pelvic floor exercises postpartum?

-Improper Technique
+Improper technique

 One of the most common mistakes is not engaging the correct muscles.
 Many people inadvertently contract their abdominal, thigh, or buttock muscles instead of isolating the pelvic floor.
 This can lead to ineffective exercises and potential strain.
 To avoid this, focus on the sensation of lifting and squeezing internally as if trying to stop the flow of urine.

-Overexertion and Lack of Relaxation
+Overexertion and lack of relaxation

 Repeatedly performing contractions without proper relaxation can lead to pelvic floor overactivity (4), potentially worsening symptoms.
 Remember, the ability to relax these muscles is just as important as strengthening them.
 Incorporate both contraction and relaxation phases into your routine.

-Inconsistency and Impatience
+Inconsistency and impatience

 Postpartum pelvic floor exercises require consistency and time to show results.
 Failing to perform the exercises regularly or expecting immediate improvements can hinder progress.
 Aim for multiple sessions throughout the day and be patient with your body's healing process.